barely-functional-de/SlackademicAdvisor-RAG/README.md

 ## Reproducibility

-Clear instructions and paths to all required datasets and code are provided to ensure that the project can be easily reproduced and evaluated.
+Clear instructions to be provided to ensure that the project can be easily reproduced and evaluated.

 ## Conclusion

 **SlackademicAdvisor-RAG** is an end-to-end RAG application that effectively combines Slack discussions and FAQ data to create a powerful and responsive system for assisting LLM-Zoomcamp students.
-The project is thoroughly evaluated, well-documented, and deployable, making it a valuable tool for both students and educators.
+Hence, making it a valuable tool for both students and educators.